fbeltrao/Samples/azure-functions-versioning/readme.md

 ### Cons

 - Fixing a bug that affects multiple versions requires making changes to multiple repositories
+- Isolation, preventing code changes to version-1 to cause service degradation in version-2
 - Slightly more complicated deployment, requiring a router to control traffic based on the API version.